-- (i) Add together the reported MW of installed nameplate capacity for renewable energy facilities reported by the participating states and tribes, and then multiply this number by 2.5. - (ii) Add the utility allocation for 2018 to the non-utility allocation for 2018 and then multiply this total by 0.05.
+(i) Divide the number of certified early reduction credits for all WEB sources in the region by 10.

+(ii) Add the utility allocation for 2018 to the non-utility allocation for 2018 and then multiply this total by 0.05.

-(iii) If the product of Paragraph (i) is no more than the product of Paragraph (ii), the product of Paragraph (i) is the renewable energy allocation.
+(iii) If the product of Paragraph (i) is no more than the product of Paragraph (ii), the product of Paragraph (i) is the early reduction allocation, and each source is allocated 10 percent of its early reduction credits.

-(iv) If the product of Paragraph (i) is greater than or equal to the product of Paragraph (ii), the renewable energy allocation for the region is the product of Paragraph (ii).
-To determine a source's allocation, divide the product of Paragraph (ii) by the total number of renewable energy credits and apply that ratio to the early reduction credits claimed by the source.
+(iv) If the product of Paragraph (i) is more than the product of Paragraph (ii), the early reduction allocation for the region is the product of Paragraph (ii).
+To determine a source's allocation, divide the product of Paragraph (ii) by 0.10 times the total number of early reduction credits and apply that ratio to the early reduction credits claimed by the source.

-(v) Split the regional renewable energy allocation based on the ratio of utility to non-utility allocations in 2018 and subtract the renewable energy allocation from the utility and non-utility allocation totals.]
+(v) Split the regional early reduction allocation based on the ratio of utility to non-utility allocations in 2018 and subtract the early reduction allocation from the utility and non-utility allocation totals.